Cloud Sync Tasks

 We need the second scheduled item, to execute at 19:00, otherwise we would stop at 18:45.
 Another workaround would be to stop at 18:45 or 19:45 rather than 19:00.

-Unsetting Enable makes the configuration available without allowing the Schedule to run the task.
-To manually activate a saved task, go to Tasks > Cloud Sync Tasks, click to expand a task, and click RUN NOW.
+Remove the checkmark from the Enable checkbox to make the configuration available without allowing the specified schedule to run the task.
+To manually activate a saved task, go to Data Protection > Cloud Sync Tasks, click for the cloud sync task you want to run.
+You are prompted to CONTINUE or CANCEL the Run Now operation.

 The remaining options allow tuning the task to your specific requirements.